 The number of duty periods required varies according to the number of students in residence.
 Each student can expect to be allocated a session of about three hours per semester.

 Rosters are arranged by the College Club.

 Orientation Week is a lively, fun hectic ‘all-in-together’ introduction to St Ann’s.

-Activities include a beach picnic, a buddy night, a tutor show, Amazing Race, a film night, and of course the odd drink (or two)….
+Activities include a beach picnic, a buddy night, a RA show, Amazing Race and a film night.

 Sunday noon – Parents’ Lunch and Farewell

 - 3 pm Meet your buddy – all students required to be in College by this time